Cheapest States for HAZMAT Operations/Technician in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends in Emergency Services training costs:
+The following table categorizes states by the typical cost range for HAZMAT Operations/Technician training, based on general trends in the emergency services industry.

 | Tier | Estimated Range | States |